 Next up is the Brave browser, a good choice for everyday browsing with a greater level of privacy.
 The great thing about Brave is it will block tracking and advertising scripts by default.
 On some websites that can shave seconds of page loading times and subsequently increase the amount of time you get to spend on other things than waiting for a website to load.
 If you pay for data, it will also save you money by using Brave.
 While it is good for privacy it has received some concerns that it is not as secure as some others on the list.
 Because Brave is built with the open-source Chromium software, it looks and feels much like Google Chrome, without the security/privacy risks.
 You can also use Chrome browser extensions (chrome extensions) with all versions of Brave.

 A nice lightweight browser that also includes a built-in ad-blocker and VPN to mask your real IP address.
 This is helpful in preventing websites from tracking your default public IP address.

 4. Internet Explorer and Edge

 Although it is possible to disable WebRTC in Firefox, it is turned on by default.
-Another problem with WebRTC is that it can leak your actual IP even when using a VPN.
+Another problem with WebRTC is that it can leak your actual IP even when making use of VPN services.

 Safari is a bit too integrated with the Apple ecosystem with over sharing of data many people would not be comfortable with.
 Apple has made some great steps towards greater privacy with GDPR compliance.

 Last on this list due to the fact Chrome is tightly integrated with Google’s data collection tactics and also has WebRTC enabled by default without a simple option to turn it off.
 This makes Google Chrome vulnerable to WebRTC leaks.